Cultural Studies Major

 Junior units of study (1000 level)

-In the first year of a Cultural Studies major you will complete GCST1601 Introduction to Cultural Studies and GCST1602 Introduction to Gender Studies.
-You may replace one or both of these units with any junior units from Anthropology or Sociology or PHIL1011 Reality, Ethics and Beauty, PHIL1013 Society, Knowledge and Self, ENGL1008 Australian Texts: International Contexts or ENGL1026 Constructing the Fictive Self.
+You may replace one of these units with any junior units from Anthropology or Sociology or PHIL1011 Reality, Ethics and Beauty, PHIL1013 Society, Knowledge and Self, ENGL1008 Australian Texts: International Contexts or ENGL1026 Constructing the Fictive Self.

 Senior units of study (2000 and 3000 level)

-You can choose from a range of options at the senior-intermediate (2000 level) units of study that are designed to broaden your knowledge of Cultural Studies and its objects of study.
+You can choose from a range of options at the senior-intermediate (2000) level that are designed to broaden your knowledge of Cultural Studies and its objects of study.
 You complete at least 12 credit points from core units of study and up to 18 credit points from elective units of study at 2000 level.
 Progression is achieved through breadth and depth, allowing you to draw upon your existing cultural literacies and providing contextual information about Cultural Studies approaches.
 Senior-intermediate units will provide you with concepts and techniques of analysis that enable you to debate critical issues through the interpretation of cultural texts.
-You must complete 12 credit points at senior-intermediate (2000) level before enrolling in senior-advanced (3000) level units of study.
+You must complete 12 credit points at 2000 level before enrolling in 3000 level units of study.